carbonsoda/sights-of-the-wild/README.md

   - [Description](#description)
   - [Requirements](#project-requirements)
+  - [Installation]

 ### Description
-This project is a part of Techtonica's curriculum ([source]("https://github.com/Techtonica/curriculum/blob/main/projects/mern-pern-project.md")).
+This project is a part of Techtonica's curriculum ([source](https://github.com/Techtonica/curriculum/blob/main/projects/mern-pern-project.md)).

+This app will use PostgreSQL, ReactJS, and Express.

 ### Project Requirements